therealdreg/pico-ps2-diagnostic-tool/README.md

 Additionally, the tool includes a glitch detector that monitors and flags extremely short pulses on the PS/2 clock line. (made by some PS2-USB adapters)

-All you need is a Raspberry Pi Pico (or my OKHI implant) to record PS/2 signals:
+All you need is a Raspberry Pi Pico (or my okhi implant) to record PS/2 signals:
 - DATA on GPIO20
 - CLOCK on GPIO21